 Your Initial Enrollment Period will begin three months before your 65th birthday.
 If you don’t join during the seven-month window, you’ll incur penalties.

 Can You Get COBRA if You Retire Early?

 You can get COBRA if you retire early, but it’s usually costly.
 It involves your premium, your employer’s contribution, and any extra amount owed to the carrier.
 We recommend looking into other health care options before choosing COBRA.

 How to Get Help with Medicare and COBRA

 We know Medicare is a beast constantly unleashing new information.
 Luckily, you don't have to face this confusion alone.
 Our team of Medicare experts is ready to answer any additional questions you have.
 Give us a call at the number above to get your quote today.
-Or, reach out to ihealthagents to get your quote now!
+Or, schedule a call with an independent agent today!